Mobile Marketing Best Practices

 With more than 50% of new phones sold in developed countries being smart phones, consumers are now ready to use their mobile phone for much more than simple communications - much more than voice calls, text or to surf the internet.
 They are ready to use their mobile phone in their practical daily life.
 They look at the phone to make their daily life easier.
 And what you do in your daily life is shop, buy and pay.

 The revenue numbers hold promise as well.
 While online commerce is approximately 5% of retail sales, mobile is expected to get there in a fraction of the time.
-Virtual goods alone in the US are a $2 billion market.

 Aside from the iPhone phenomenon, data connections for phones have been getting faster.
 As the industry moves toward fourth-generation (4G) networks that carry both voice and high-speed data, marketers are now being presented with real opportunities to reach customers, particularly the young and socially connected.
 How the landscape will shape is anybody's guess.
 The only thing that is fairly certain is that mobile as we know it will change drastically in the next 3-5 years.